 1. Begin by making the dressing, at least an hour before you want to use it.
 Dissolve the palm sugar in 2 tbsp boiling water, then add the other ingredients and stir together.
 Set aside.

 2. To prepare the tofu, drain away the water, then wrap the tofu in a clean tea towel or a few sheets of kitchen towel.
-Place between two chopping boards and put a saucepan or a few tins of beans on top to help press out the water; leave like this for an hour.
+Place between two chopping boards and put a saucepan or a few tins of beans on top to help press out the water; leave like this for at least half an hour.

 3. Cook the noodles according to the packet instructions, then drain, rinse with cold water and set aside.
 Slice the pressed tofu into 10 thick slices.

 4. Heat a glug of sesame oil in a frying pan over a medium heat.
 Fry the tofu slices for a couple of minutes, until golden and crisp, then gently flip over and repeat.
 Once cooked, transfer to a sheet of kitchen towel.

 5. Once the tofu is cooked, toss the beansprouts into the pan and cook for 3-4 minutes, until beginning to crisp.